KamilaHase/MS2/README.md

 # VOCAB - MEMORIZE
 A game to test visual memory and at the same time viewers ability to learn new vocabulary words.
-The rules are: look at the newly presented 6 vocabulary words that are in English and in Czech language.
+The rules are: look at the newly presented 6 vocabulary words that are in English and in the Czech language.
 Try to memorize as many as you can.
 Observe the image presented and memorize location of each word.
 You will have 40 seconds for this, when the time is over, a new image appears with missing areas.
 There are 2 randomly picked words (from the previous 6) and you are supposed to say where does each of the words belong to the image.
-You can check your succes by clicking on "Check answer", you can also get new 2 randomly picked words (to test your memory again) or you can go back to the front page to read instructions again.
+You can check your succes by clicking on "Check answer", you can also get new 2 randomly picked words (to test your memory again) or you can go back to the previous page to refresh the location and vocabulary words again.

 The aim of this game is to help people who are learning new languages develop their vocabulary in a playfull way.
 It is especially developed for people with visual memory who associate the learning material to images and later on are reminded of the actual image and the newly learned content.

 The interactions that is offered to the user are developed in two ways according to their device.
 First version is for larger screens - laptops and computers where the user is encouraged to actually grab the new words and find their correct location on presented image.
-For touch screen there is a "fill in" version.
+For touch screens there is a "fill in" version.
 The main image contains numbers where items were erased and the user is supposed to write in a number, where the randomly picked word belongs.

 The presented game is a trial, or an example of a possible more expanded version with many images and different vocabulary words.
 The game is currently developed for learning vocabulary in Czech language but can be easily adapted to more languages.